The following is a good description of the Land Northward*:

 Where Was the Hill Ramah?

-Being on the east side of the East Sea, the hill was not used by troops, but was a perfect place for Ether to hide, observe, and to store records.
-It was also the place where Mormon stored records, and the place where Moroni later found additional plates to write.
+Being on the east side of the East Sea, troops did not use the hill, but it was a perfect place for Ether to hide, observe, and store records.
+It was also the place where Mormon stored records and the place where Moroni later found additional plates to write.

-Contrast that with the Hill Cumorah which was used strategically in the Nephite battle; the Hill Ramah was not used strategically in the Jaredite battle.
+Contrast that with the Hill Cumorah, used strategically in the Nephite battle; the Hill Ramah was not used strategically in the Jaredite battle.

 Local Rochester view: